This post about being better mentally and physically contains affiliate links.

 Can I be honest here guys?
-The last half of 2018 I was NOT in a good space mentally and physically.
+In the last half of 2018, I was NOT in a good space mentally and physically.
 I had surgery in July, that surgery hurt my back and I spent the next couple of months with awful sciatica.
 I couldn’t work out, it hurt to move, I just laid in bed.

 For me, being active makes me happy.
 In the words of Elle Woods, “Working out gives you endorphins and endorphins make you happy.”
 I can tell a difference in my mental state when I’m inactive.
 I get anxious, depressed and feel like I’m in a dark hole.
 Once the holidays were over and my back was feeling better, I promised myself that I would get back to my old self.